 Learning methods for design research, their benefits and uses (and pitfalls!) gave me the beginnings of a set of tools I will now use to put the theories I discover and formulate into action.
-Among scientific research methods I also learned specific methods that are effective in design research.
-While many of these methods are helpful in conducting research and gathering data, my greatest discovery was that, through the use of methods in research, new connections, ideas and relationships can be discovered.
+Among scientific research methods, I also learned specific methods that are effective in design research.
+While many of these methods are helpful in conducting research and gathering data, my greatest discovery was that, through the use of methods in research, new connections, ideas, and relationships can be discovered.
 Sneaky, sneaky methods.

-The power of concept mapping is in its ability to force one to stop and examine next steps.
+The power of concept mapping is in its ability to force one to stop and examine the next steps.
 In that, it’s kinda like a Choose Your Own Adventure book.
-By creating a node then thinking about possible steps that come from that nodal decision step and mapping out all of the possibilities, you limit yourself to the decision steps that are directly connected to the present step, removing thinking about the entire problem and focusing problem solving on just the immediate step.
+By creating a node then thinking about possible steps that come from that nodal decision step and mapping out all of the possibilities, you limit yourself to the decision steps that are directly connected to the present step, removing thinking about the entire problem and focusing on problem-solving on just the immediate step.
 As one repeats the process it becomes clear that:

 - one problem can trigger many new problems

 - problems often bring with them seemingly infinite variables

 - you’re going to need a bigger boat (methods and theory)

 I never expected that I would discover research opportunities through doing.
 But through the semester I augmented my collection of theory binoculars with a toolkit of methods.
 I can’t imagine one without the other and I never imagined each could be used to both do and discover.
 Coming out of the semester, I have a view of the research landscape that was previously nonexistent.